C.V.

 “Distillers and Chemists: Strategic use of the Bottled-In-Bond Act of 1897 by both firms and regulators”, Southern Economic Association Annual Meeting.
 Washington, DC, November 23-25, 2024

-“The Father of Food and Drug Law as Strategic Regulator: Dr. Harvey Wiley and the Political Economy of the Bottled-In-Bond Act” Public Choice Society Meetings.
+“The Father of Food and Drug Law as Strategic Regulator: Dr. Harvey Wiley and the Bottled-In-Bond Act”, Public Choice Society Meetings.
 Louisville, Kentucky, March 6-8, 2025

 “Panic Before Protection: Bank Runs, Contagion, and Mitigation Measures in the United States, 1889-1929”, Southern Economic Association Annual Meeting.
 Tampa, Florida, November 22-24, 2025

-“Alms and Ale: A Malthusian Test of Welfare Generosity and Alcohol Consumption in OECD Countries, 1995–2023”, Southern Economic Association Annual Meeting.
+“Alms and Ale: A Malthusian Test of Welfare Generosity and Alcohol Consumption”, Southern Economic Association Annual Meeting.
 Tampa, Florida, November 22-24, 2025

 Public Choice Outreach Conference, Center for Study of Public Choice, GMU (2023)